Malayan Dal with Sweet Potatos

 Bring to boil over medium-high heat, then simmer uncovered, for 15 minutes or until sweet potato is tender and lentils are soft and porridge-like.
 If it’s too soupy, increase the heat and cook a little longer; if it’s too thick, add a dash of water.

 Combine yoghurt, spring onion and chopped mint leaves (Save some leaves for serving), then season well.
-Serve dal with the minted yoghurt, omelette (with chilis) and fresh mint leaves.
+Serve dal with the minted yoghurt, omelette (with chilies) and fresh mint leaves.